miking-lang/miking/README.md

 * Performing dynamic allocations, by using `concat` or `create`, within a parallel construct may result in a compile-time error when generating GPU code.
 This is due to a known limitation of the Futhark compiler.
+* Polymorphism is not supported in accelerated code.

 In addition, the accelerated AST must be annotated with types.
 This is particularly important for the accelerated expressions.
 If the compiler does